milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Report to Ingram.md

 Ingram: "I still do, but it takes a lot more to get me to that state."

-*Despite what Ingram tells me, I still find it hard to believe him. *
+*Despite what Ingram tells me, I still find it hard to believe his words.*

 Ingram: "Things are fine as is."
 # Let's leave it alone